MohammadhuAkeel58/IndoTravi/README.md

-  <h3>A fully responsive homepage built using React and styled with Tailwind CSS</h3>
+  <h3>A Fully Responsive Homepage called IndoTravi built using React and styled with Tailwind CSS</h3>
   <p>
     This project showcases a clean modern design with six distinct sections.
   </p>